eclipse1228/eclipse1228/README.md

 ### Hi there 🙋
-I'm ByeongSu, a creative developer passionate about Spring, Nestjs, Python, TyoeScript
+I'm ByeongSu, a creative developer passionate about Spring, Nestjs, Python, TypeScript

 I'm open to collaborating on interesting projects.🤝